Lead Generation

 The form should send data to the right place

 A lead form should not only send an email.
 It can create a database record, trigger a notification, send a confirmation email, update a dashboard, tag the lead source, or pass the lead into another system.
 The right setup depends on the dealership's tools.
 Some teams need a simple form and spreadsheet.
-Others need Supabase, API integrations, webhook logic, email automation, or CRM routing.
+Others need Supabase, API integrations, webhook logic, email automation, or CRM lead funnels that keep the follow-up visible.

 The main point is visibility.
 If a lead disappears into an inbox, it is easy to miss.
 If it becomes a record with source, status, notes, and next action, the team can manage it.
 Even a small CRM-style dashboard can create a big improvement because the business can see what came in, what was handled, and what still needs attention.